blues/app-accelerators/08-power-quality-monitor/drwattson-build.md

 With all the electrical joins complete, we can now apply heat to shrink the heat shrink tubing over the joints on the neutral, live and ground joins.

-1. gently slip the tubing over the joints
+1. Gently slip the tubing over the joints.
-2. using a heat gun, heat up the heat shrink tubing until it starts to contract
+2. Using a heat gun, heat up the heat shrink tubing until it starts to contract.
-3. rotate the heat gun around the tubing so that it shrinks on all sides
+3. Rotate the heat gun around the tubing so that it shrinks on all sides.

 ![](images/wiring-09-outlet-heatshrink.jpg)